ESPN taking Rachel Nichols off its NBA programming

-ESPN will have a new daily NBA show that will premiere sometime before the regular season begins in October.
-Roberts also will be responsible for revamping and finding a host for the “NBA Countdown” show with Maria Taylor's departure to NBC.

-Nichols came under fire, though, after a New York Times report on July 4 detailed critical comments she made about Taylor.
+Nichols came under fire after a New York Times report on July 4 detailed critical comments she made about colleague Maria Taylor, who attended the University of Georgia.

 Nichols, who is white, made the comments last year when she learned Taylor, who is Black, would lead the network’s studio show instead of her during the league’s restart at Walt Disney World.